is Belle and Bling $5 jewelry a scam

 All this is beginning to raise the question…

-It doesn’t fit the definition of a pyramid scheme from what I can see, and I have looked at a few MLMs
+From what I can see, and I have looked at a few MLMs this doesn’t make much sense at all.

 They have products to sell.
 As for the money side of it (if this scam business actually meets its payments), there is not a lot left for anyone to actually benefit in any meaningful way.